 Most landlords still prefer to go down the traditional route of selling a btl property through an estate agent.
 This has advantages to landlords over a purely investment sale where the tenant is still in residence in that the property is also being sold to the far larger owner occupation market comprising of over 70% of households.

 The costs of selling by landlords through an agent begin at 1% for a small independent agent in a suburban location.
 More typically the rate would be between 1.5-2% for one of the larger national chains of estate agent.
 If a specialist marketing campaign for a prestige property is involved then it could be even higher than this.

 For this commission the agent will conduct the viewings and the negotiations with the prospective buyer.
 They will also market the property, advertising in the local press and also on one of the property sales portals such as www.rightmove.co.uk.
 The time period for selling a property varies considerably depending on the time of year, the state of the market and the property and price.
 The very minimum a property is normally transacted in would be 6-8 weeks.
 However, where the market is slow, the property is over priced or it is the wrong time of year – mid summer and Xmas are generally recognised as the quietest, then it could be many months.

 Selling an investment property using an online agent

 There are alternatives for landlords to using a traditional estate agent.
-In recent years there have emerged a number of Internet based property marketing sites.
+In recent years there have emerged a number of Internet based property marketing sites which means increasingly landlords are asking the question do I need an estate agent or are there opportunities to sell investment property online.
 These sites allow landlords to advertise their properties directly to sellers without an agent as an intermediary.
 The online estate agents include :

 Emoov, House Simple, Purple Bricks, Tepilo.